sassoftware/saspy/saspy/doc/source/install.rst

     (Optional) An integer specifying the Inactive Time Out in minutes for the Compute Session.
 This is a SAS Compute Service option and controls when the Compute Service self terminates based upon inactivity.
 The regular Compute Session default timeout is 15 minutes, but for SASPy, I default this to 120 minutes.
 So, you likely won't need to provide this yourself.
-The Session is explicitly terminates when your Python process ends or you issue endsas()
+The Session is already explicitly terminated when your Python process ends or you issue endsas()

 options -
     (Optional) SAS options to include when connecting.
 These **must** be a Python list.